 One of the design criteria of this program was to have a long lifetime light source, 10,000 hours, to reduce maintenance costs as well as down time.
-We, therefore, chose to use a solid state green laser operating at 532 nm.
-In order to keep the entire system as small as possible, a 100 milliwatt laser was chosen having dimensions of 1.5" x 1.25" x 3.5".
-This laser is manufactured by Coherent, Inc. and has an electrical power consumption of 20 watts in order to produce 100 milliwatts of optical power.
-The specifications of this laser are shown in Table 2.
+We, therefore, chose to use a solid-state green laser operating at 532 nm.
+In order to keep the entire system as small as possible, a 200 milliwatt laser was chosen having dimensions of 2 in. x 1.25